Ner0nzz/ASCIIChess/README.md

 Two-player chess that can be played using the terminal.

 A lot of the code was originally written back in June 2023 when I was still in high school.
 I decided to finish programming this in September 2025.
-I hope you can see the change in quality.
+I hope you can also see the change in quality.

 (　´∀｀)b